East Division (CFL): Interprovincial Rugby Football Union (1907–1959)

-In 1907, the Hamilton Tigers and Toronto Argonauts of the ORFU joined with the QRFU's Montreal Foot Ball Club and Ottawa Rough Riders (Ottawa had been moving back and forth between the two unions over the past few years) to form an elite competition, the Interprovincial Rugby Football Union (also known as the "Big Four").
+In 1907, in a meeting organized by Hewitt, the ORFU's Hamilton Tigers and Toronto Argonauts joined with the QRFU's Montreal Foot Ball Club and Ottawa Rough Riders (Ottawa had been moving back and forth between the two unions over the past few years) to form an elite competition, the Interprovincial Rugby Football Union (more commonly known as the "Big Four").
 Montreal won the first championship that year, taking home the James Dixon Trophy.
 In 1909 Lord Grey, the governor general of Canada, donated a trophy to be awarded to the CRU champion.
 The trophy, which became known as the Grey Cup, was not won by an IRFU club until the Hamilton Tigers captured the trophy in 1913.
-Following the 1915 season, the competition was suspended because of World War I, and did not fully resume until 1920.
+Following the 1915 season, the IRFU suspended competition because of World War I, and did not fully resume until 1920.

 From 1925 until 1953, IRFU teams dominated Canadian football, winning 18 of the 26 Grey Cups its clubs contested in that timespan (the IRFU suspended operations from 1942 through 1944 because of World War II).
 During this period, the calibre of play in the IRFU was recognized as being on par with any league in North America.
 The Big Four attracted considerable interest in the United States and even had its games televised by the National Broadcasting Company for a time during the 1950s (in fact, these games were more widely available than their NFL counterparts).
 This interest eventually declined as the National Football League gained prominence and the American Football League rose in popularity.
 During this time, the IRFU became increasingly professionalized.
 However, in order to keep up the pretense of amateurism, players were usually paid under the table.